 A 2016 study in JAMA Internal Medicine found that older adults are increasingly using multiple medications and supplements.
 The study found 36 percent regularly using five or more drugs or supplements and 15 percent at risk for potential major drug interactions.

-Particularly dangerous reactions can occur when a person takes two or more drugs that have similar properties because the effects are magnified.
-Also dangerous is a situation in which the person ingests drugs with opposite properties that cancel the medicinal benefit of both drugs.
-Another common adverse interaction can occur when one drug alters the concentration of a substance that is normally present in the body.
+Particularly dangerous reactions can occur when a person takes two or more drugs that have similar properties that magnify each other’s effects.
+Also dangerous is a situation in which the person ingests drugs with opposite properties that cancel the benefit of both drugs.
+Another common adverse interaction can occur when one drug alters the concentration of another drug.

 The drug-interaction risks are:

-This is a particular concern for older people, as more than half take five or more medications, and 12 percent take 10 or more.
+This is a particular concern for older people, as close to half take five or more medications, and 12 percent take 10 or more.

 For people in hospitals, adverse drug interactions may be the fourth leading cause of death.

-These combinations can affect how prescriptions work in the body.
+Interactions can affect how medications work in the body.
 They can enhance or decrease the effects of the drugs.
 They can also contribute to the possibility of dangerous side effects.
-The results vary depending on the person and other things like the particular combinations, the doses, the timing and even genetics.
+The results of an interaction vary depending on the person and other things like the particular drugs that are interacting, the doses, the timing and even genetics.

 In some instances, drug interactions discovered after medication approval were so dangerous that the drugs were pulled from the market.